N5GEH/n5geh.services.grid_protection/tutorial/README.md

 ### Individual testing
 ##### Using authentication
-It has to mention that to this date (15.05.2020) the used OPC-UA library will **not** work properly using a secured connection over a period longer than one hour (cf. renew opened secure connection).
+It has to mention that to this date (15.05.2020) the used OPC-UA library will **not** work properly using a secured connection over a period longer than one hour (cf. Issue: renew opened secure connection).

 It is possible to use certificates as well as username/password for the connection between clients and server.
 To make use of this option change `ENABLE_CERTIFICATE` to `"True"` in all `.Dockerfiles`.
 While within the services this will work out